aaronbloomfield/ccc/hws/metamask/index.md

           - Name it anything you want; we'll assume the name is "localhost:8545" in these instructions
       - Then click save
     - Back in the network selection box, you should now be able to select "localhost:8545" as your network -- this is going to connect to the geth node that we will be starting in a moment
-4. Obtain your decrypted private key for the account that you want to use.
+5. Obtain your decrypted private key for the account that you want to use.
 This was done in Part 4 of the [Private Ethereum Blockchain](../ethprivate/index.html#part-4-extract-private-key) ([md](../ethprivate/index)) assignment, and you also used that in the [Arbitrage trading](../arbitrage/index.html) ([md](../arbitrage/index.md)) assignment.
 It will be a hex value of the form `0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef`
-5. Make sure that account has funds -- either from before, or use the faucet to provide it funds now
+6. Make sure that account has funds -- either from before, or use the faucet to provide it funds now
-6. Start your geth node.
-   - The geth-config.toml file provided at the beginning of the semester causes geth to start listening to port 8545 on your computer (aka localhost), which is how MetaMask will connect
-   - ***NOTHING BELOW WILL WORK IF YOU ARE NOT RUNNING YOUR GETH NODE!***  The configuration that was done above -- specifically, using http://localhost:8545, connects to a port on your computer, which is used to access the blockchain.
-That port is opened by the running of your geth node (the options for it were included in the geth-config.toml file that you used all those assignments ago).
 7. Configure your account in MetaMask.
 To do so, again click on the MetaMask icon (<img src="metamask-fox.svg" style="max-height:20px;vertical-align:middle">) next to the browser's address box.
 You will again see something similar to the image to the right, although the look does vary by platform.
 Sometimes there is a noticeable delay when clicking that icon before the pop-up windows appears.
     - Click on the circular icon in the upper-right of the MetaMask window -- in the image to the right it looks like: <img src="metamask-account-icon.webp" style="max-height:20px;vertical-align:middle">, but will likely look different in yours
     - Click on "import account" (NOT create account!)